pvcraven/arcade_book/source/chapters/11a_for_loops/for_loops.rst

     FPS in video games

-The loop in these games works like the flowchart in the figure below.
+The loop in these games works like the flowchart this figure:

 .. figure:: game_loop.svg

     Game loop

-Despite the
-complexities of modern games, the inside of these loops all have three common steps:
+The inside of these loops have three common steps:

 1. Get user input.
 2. Perform calculations.
 3. Output the result.

-In a video game, we try to repeat this 60 times per second.
+Then we loop this 60 times per second until the user asks to close the program.

 There can even be loops *inside* of loops.
-Take a look at the "Draw Everything" flowchart below.
+Take a look at the "Draw Everything Loop" flowchart below.
 This set of code loops through and draws each object in the game.
-You can put this loop inside the larger loop that draws each frame of the game (outputs the result).
+You can put this loop inside the larger loop that draws each frame of the game.

 .. figure:: draw_everything.svg

-    Draw everything loop
+    Draw Everything Loop

 There are two major types of loops in Python, ``for`` loops and ``while`` loops.
 If you want to repeat a certain number of times, use a ``for`` loop.
 If